-Property valuation fees will be on the charging rooster.
-Your provider needs to do its own survey and property valuation for two reasons:
+Your provider needs to do its own survey for two reasons:

-First, it’s to have a current market value for your estate (based on the current sale price of a home), so that he/she can calculate how much you can borrow.
+First, it’s to have a current market value for your estate (based on the current sale price of a home), so that they can calculate how much you can borrow.

 Secondly, your estate must be in pristine condition.
-If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post-plan completion.
+If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post completion.

-Surveyor valuation are dependent on the estimated value of the property.
-However, you can find lenders who can offer you a free valuation.
-Make an agreement with your plan provider.
+Surveyor are dependent on the estimated value of the property.
+However, you can find lenders who can offer you a free rating.
+Make an agreement with your provider.

 4. The Solicitors

-According to the Equity Release Council (ERC), your solicitor must be independent to your plan provider’s and you must have at least one face-to-face meeting with him/her.
+According to the Equity Release Council (ERC), your solicitor must be independent to your provider’s and you must have at least one face-to-face meeting.

 This is your choice, and they can be from £600+VAT (plus disbursements) to about £1000.